Generic selectors

 Practical information about Colombia

 Never been to Colombia?
-Start by consulting our practical information sheet with all the key facts about the country: Internet, health, transport, etc.
+Start by consulting our practical information sheet with all the key facts about the country: Internet access, health, transport, etc.

 Advice

 Here’s our advice on how to be prepared for every situation in Colombia.
-Ensuring a minimum level of comfort, especially in isolated areas, can be important, especially if you’re staying for several days.
+Ensuring a minimum of comfort, especially in remote areas, can be important, especially if you’re staying for several days.

 Beware of roaming charges